-I’m cooking and baking with much less flour and sugar these days, and recently I was craving some sort of muffins that would land on the healthier side without these two ingredients.
+I’m cooking and baking with much less flower and sugar these days.
+Recently I was craving some sort of muffins that would land on the healthier side without these two ingredients.

 Is there such a thing as flourless, sugarless muffins?

 After a couple attempts, I tweaked the recipe and added my own special touches.